Sprytile/SprytileDocs/docs/tutorial/sprytile-basics.md

 ## Vertex Management

 Building models with a tiles may generate more vertices than is strictly needed.
 Sprytile has options to manage vertices, but using them may give you less flexibility.
-Keep these options in mind when constructing your models with Sprytile.
+Keep these options in mind when building your models with Sprytile.

 ### Auto Merge